Unavailability and recurring blocks

 - Prefer narrow date ranges when listing blocks; large windows are slower to query and render.

-GET /v3/availabilitytest for the affected resource and dates to confirm slots match expectations. - For product terminology, use the Glossary.
+GET /v3/availabilitytest for the affected resource and dates to confirm slots match expectations (responses may be cached briefly). - For product terminology, use the Glossary.

 Related documentation